cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 Changes over the last couple weeks:

-- Fixed a bug where if two differently-named scripts within the same account had identical content and were deployed to the same zone, they would be treated as the “same Worker”, meaning they would share the same isolate and global variables.
+- Fixed a bug where if two differently-named scripts within the same account had identical content and were deployed to the same zone, they would be treated as the "same Worker", meaning they would share the same isolate and global variables.
 This only applied between Workers on the same zone, so was not a security threat, but it caused confusion.
 Now, two differently-named Worker scripts will never be considered the same Worker even if they have identical content.
 - Performance and stability improvements.

 ## 2020-01-24